sanidhyadubey16/VityarthiProject/README.md

 ---

-# ▶️ Steps to Install & Run the Project
+# Steps to Install & Run the Project
-1️⃣ Download/clone the repository
-2️⃣ Make sure all  `.py` files are in the **same folder**
+1️.
+Install Python 3.9 or newer.
+2. Download the following four files into the same directory:

+    *storage.py
+    *logic.py
+    *view.py
+    *main.py
-3️⃣ Open terminal / command prompt inside that folder
+4. Open terminal / command prompt inside that folder .
-4️⃣ Run the program using:
+5. Run the program using:
 python main.py

-# ▶️ Testing
+---

+ # Instructions for testing
-To test the program start by running it, multiple options would show up, choose task to be performed.
-Example: "Students and anyone who needs a simple, easy-to-use tool to track  their daily, weekly or monthly expenses."
+To test the program start by running it and follow these steps to test it :

+1.Add Expenses :  Add few expenses with different categories and amounts and make sure you enter a valid number.

+2.View All Expenses: Verify that all the expenses you added in first step are displayed in correct format(Date,Category,Amount,Note) and that the "Total Spent" value is calculated correctly.

+3. Show Category Totals: Verify that a total is calculated and displayed for each unique category and that categories with multiple entries are summed up to a single total.

+4. Search Expenses : Enter a keyword (e.g., a specific note or category name).
+Check that only matching expenses are displayed .

+5. Show Average Expense:  Verify that the displayed average expense is the Total Spent divided by the number of expenses.

+6. Clear All Expenses :
+*Test Cancellation: Type no and verify that the clear operation is cancelled.
+*Test Confirmation: Type yes to confirm.
+Then, re-check step 2 (View All Expenses) to confirm the list is empty.